Gender or Sex Discrimination and Misconduct (Title IX)

 - Remember: All members of the HACC community have a responsibility to maintain a safe campus environment.
 If you witness or learn of something, say something!

-Any alleged violations of HACC’s Title IX Sex Discrimination Shared Governance Policy should be reported as soon as possible following the incident.
-In compliance with requirements of the Office of Civil Rights, the College will take immediate and appropriate steps to eliminate any reported occurrences of sexual misconduct (sexual harassment, sexual violence, etc.), prevent recurrences, and appropriately address potential effects.
-This often includes the enacting of appropriate interim measures to protect the complainant(s), respondent(s) and any other involved parties.
+Any alleged violations of HACC’s Sexual Misconduct Policy should be reported as soon as possible following the incident.
+In compliance with requirements of the Office of Civil Rights, the College will take immediate and appropriate steps to eliminate any reported occurrences of sexual misconduct (sexual harassment, sexual assault, etc.), prevent recurrences, and appropriately address potential effects.
+This often includes the enacting of appropriate supportive measures to protect the complainant(s), respondent(s) and any other involved parties.

 The Office of Inclusion and Diversity respects your right to privacy and the courage it can take to share your story or knowledge related to bias, discrimination, or a potential Title IX violation.
 HACC employees (with the exception of clinical counselors) cannot offer confidentiality when a concern is brought to their attention, due to federal laws and college policy.
 However, every attempt will be made to keep information private and to only share it with those who need to know in order for the College to take appropriate action.

 Any individual may make a good faith report alleging violation of the College’s Sexual